 If your vehicle is totaled by storm damage, but you don’t have comprehensive insurance, you will likely have to pay for repairs out of pocket.
 Sometimes disaster funds are available to help, so it might be worth contacting government agencies like the Federal Emergency Management Agency (FEMA) or nonprofits to see if any financial relief is available.

 During natural disasters like hurricanes, insurance companies may be inundated with claims, and appraisers may be more prone to clerical errors.
 If you think your vehicle’s value has been miscalculated, you can dispute it.
 It’s also possible to bring in a third-party appraiser, but you may want to start by speaking with the insurance provider to see if a resolution can be reached.

-The car is flooded but not totaled
+The car was flooded but still starts

 If your car sustained water damage after heavy rain, the effects might be delayed.
 If you’re able to start up your vehicle after a flood recedes, it may not continue to run.
 Delicate internal instruments and computers may be damaged, so you may want a professional mechanic to take a look at it.
 You may want to call your insurance company and immediately document the vehicle’s damage and file a claim.

 The car is in the shop for repairs

 If the vehicle is damaged but is being repaired, it may be necessary to rent a car until the repairs are completed.
 While many auto insurance policies offer rental car coverage, it is typically an addition to a standard policy and will only be covered if the insurance company is already handling the claim on the damaged vehicle.

 How to minimize hurricane damage to your vehicle

 The following steps may help you mitigate damage to your vehicle during a hurricane.

 - Park strategically.
 If possible, it’s best to park vehicles where they are at the least risk from flooding, wind, falling objects and debris.
 Sheltered, elevated terrain or an enclosed structure can be good options.